Criticism of Microsoft: Advertising and public relations

 Since the 2010s, Microsoft has faced criticism for using adware-like tactics to market recent software and services.
 Microsoft faced criticism over its marketing and distribution of no-cost Windows 10 upgrades for Windows 7 and 8 users, which included a "Get Windows 10" application automatically downloaded via Windows Update that displayed popups advertising the offer, use of dark patterns to coax users into installing the operating system, downloading installation files without user consent, and making it difficult for users to suppress the advertising and notifications if they did not wish to upgrade to Windows 10.
-Microsoft has used advertising embedded in the Microsoft Bing search engine and Microsoft Edge web browser to discourage the use of competing web browser Google Chrome, including displaying prominent ads on specific search terms, and programming Edge to inject on-screen notifications and banner advertising (with messages such as "Microsoft Edge runs on the same technology as Chrome") when browsing Chrome's web site.
+Microsoft has used advertising embedded in the Microsoft Bing search engine and Microsoft Edge web browser to discourage the use of competing web browser Google Chrome, including displaying prominent ads on specific search terms, and programming Edge to inject on-screen notifications and banner advertising (with messages such as "Microsoft Edge runs on the same technology as Chrome") when browsing Chrome's website.
 In 2023 and 2024, Microsoft began using notifications to encourage Chrome users to switch to Microsoft Bing and Microsoft Copilot.